y-scope/log-archival-bench/assets/elasticsearch/methodology.md

 reorganizing specific fields, moving them into outer or inner objects to ensure proper query functionality.

+> Caveat: if over 98% of the benchmarking machine storage is full, this will not work due to a temporary workaround in launch.sh setting disk allocation high watermark to 98%

 [download]: https://www.elastic.co/downloads/past-releases/elasticsearch-8-6-2
 [disabling-xpack]: https://www.elastic.co/guide/en/elasticsearch/reference/current/security-settings.html
 [elasticsearch]: https://www.elastic.co/downloads/elasticsearch